o3de/o3de.org/content/docs/user-guide/visualization/cinematics/track-view/nodes-director.md

 **Note**
 You can add multiple **Director** nodes to a scene, but only one **Director** node can be active.
-To change the active **Director** node, right\-click the node and choose **Set as Active Director**.
+To change the active **Director** node, right-click the node and choose **Set as Active Director**.
 When you deactivate a **Director** node, all child node animations are deactivated.
 This is useful when you want to enable and disable animation for specific objects within the same track view sequence.